Canoeing

 h.

-using appropriate strokes including the draw stroke, and the forward and
+apart using appropriate strokes including the draw stroke, and